kkreuning/rabo.dev/docs/developer-tools/webhooks/accepting-events/types-of-events.md

 getting the delivery [retried](./retrying-failed-deliveries.md).
 Next you should probably check your subscriptions, and remove the unexpected event from the webhook subscription.

-:::info covered by the SDK
+:::info Covered by the SDK

-When using the `smartPay.processWebhook` or equivalent method of the SDK, parsing the correct event type, and dealing with unexpected types is taken care of automatically.
+When using the `smartPay.processWebhook` or equivalent method of the SDK parsing the correct event type, and dealing with unexpected types is taken care of automatically.

 :::